Grant Ferguson, Director of Studies at Collège Alpin Beau Soleil, shares with us his top tips for students to establish lifelong study habits.

 2. Leverage time

 We cannot increase hours in a day, but we can make time more valuable.
 Start by maximizing time during class.
 Listen and participate.
-Focusing at school reduces time needed for external study.
+Focusing at school reduces the time needed for external study.
 Outside of school, meet learning goals by making monthly, weekly, and daily study schedules.
 Plan short lessons, studying no longer than fifteen minutes before switching subjects or activities.
 This keeps you alert and refreshed.
 Short lessons significantly improve retention.

 3. Create a healthy environment